Hermitian and non-Hermitian topology in active matter: Hermitian band topology

 To theoretically show the possibility of the quantum spin Hall effect, Kane and Mele proposed a honeycomb-lattice system that imitates electrons in graphene \cite{Kane2005a,Kane2005b}.
 The lattice model includes nearest-neighbor hoppings and next-nearest-neighbor hoppings as in the Haldane model, while the phase obtained via the next-nearest-neighbor hoppings have opposite signs depending on the direction of spin of an electron.
 The Hamiltonian of this model takes the form of the combination of the Haldane model and its time-reversal counterpart,

 where $C$ introduces interactions between spin-up and spin-down electrons that preserve the time-reversal symmetry.
-Calculating the dispersion relation of this Hamiltonian under the open boundary condition in the $x$ or $y$ direction, one can confirm the existence of a pair of gapless edge modes.
+Calculating the dispersion relation of this Hamiltonian under the open boundary condition in the $x$ or $y$ direction, one can confirm the existence of a pair of gapless edge modes localized at the same side of the open system (cf.~Fig.~\ref{Kane_Mele_fig}).
 Since each gapless band supports a unidirectional current along the edge of the sample, one can observe a helical current under the open boundary conditions, which is a characteristic behavior of the quantum spin Hall effect.
-We note that the spins of electrons may not be fully polarized at each gapless band because of the spin coupling term $C$, and thus the spin Hall conductivity is not quantized.
+We note that the spins of electrons may not be fully polarized at each gapless band (i.e., the eigenstate at each gapless band is not an eigenstate of the spin operator $S_z$) because of the spin coupling term $C$, and thus the spin Hall conductivity is not quantized.
 However, both the quantum Hall effect and quantum spin Hall effect still share similar topological origins and topological edge modes.

 We shall explain the mechanism of the symmetry protection in the quantum spin Hall effect in more detail.
 Using a unitary matrix $T$, the time-reversal symmetry is described as $TH(\mathbf{k})T^{-1}=H^{\ast}(-\mathbf{k})$ with $H(\mathbf{k})$ being the Bloch Hamiltonian.
 If we focus on time-reversal invariant momenta where $\mathbf{k}_{\rm TRIM}$ and $-\mathbf{k}_{\rm TRIM}$ are equivalent in the Brillouin zone, the eigenvalues of $H(\mathbf{k}_{\rm TRIM})$ must be degenerate, which is known as the Kramers degeneracy.
 Thus, dispersions of a pair of gapless edge modes must cross at a time-reversal invariant momentum as shown in Fig.~\ref{Z2protection_fig}, which protects the edge modes from gap opening under continuous deformations of band structures.
 Meanwhile, when the band structures have two pairs of gapless modes, they can open a bandgap at wavenumbers which are variant under the time reversal.
 Therefore, topology of the quantum spin Hall system depends on whether the number of gapless modes is odd or even \cite{Fu2007}.
 This $Z_2$-type classification is different from the topological classification of quantum Hall systems that are simply characterized by the number of gapless modes.